Financial Report for 2017 and 2016

 It should be noted that the expenditures shown in this report are only the amounts actually paid.
 In many instances, the amounts would be significantly higher had it not been for people willing to work without pay or for the continued generosity of businesses in the local area who donated services and materials or made them available at very favorable prices.

 During the Fair, Durham and Middlefield organizations greatly enhance the community spirit of the Fair with booths that have become known for high-quality products and friendly workers.
-As a result of the efforts of their volunteers, as well as the Fair’s success in maintaining a high level of attendance and the Fair’s policy of providing their concession space at a 75% discount (value of $36,960 in 2016, and $39,690 in 2015), many groups are able to raise a major portion of their annual income at the Fair.
-It is estimated that the booths operated by Durham and Middlefield nonprofit groups at the Durham Fair earn a combined net profit of at least $200,000 each year.
+As a result of the efforts of their volunteers, and the Fair’s policy of providing their concession space at a 75% discount (value of $32,220 in 2017, and $36,960 in 2016), many groups are able to raise a major portion of their annual income at the Fair.
 Interestingly, the primary source of those funds (that are available for Durham and Middlefield needs) is fairgoers who do not live in Durham or Middlefield.
-Nonprofit groups outside of Durham and Middlefield are given a 25% discount on their concession space (value of $3,375 in 2016, and $2,650 in 2015).
-In addition, Connecticut DEEP and military recruiters received free space (value of $6,300 in 2016 and $5,220 in 2015).
+Nonprofit groups outside of Durham and Middlefield are given a 25% discount on their concession space (value of $4,745 in 2017, and $3,375 in 2016).
+In addition, Connecticut DEEP and military recruiters received free space (value of $6,300 in 2017 and $6,300 in 2016).

 The following describes the present program: